BrewBlox/brewblox-documentation/docs/dev/reference/spark_communication.md

 Because `payload` is a field in both `Request` and `Response`, block data in `payload.content` is technically encoded four times:

-- The block is protobuf-encoded using its own protobuf message.
+- The block data is protobuf-encoded using its own protobuf message.
-- The protobuf-encoded bytes are encoded to base-64.
+- The protobuf-encoded bytes are encoded to a base-64 string.
 - The `Request` or `Response` that includes the payload object (and its base-64 `content` field) is protobuf-encoded.
 - The protobuf-encoded request/response bytes are encoded to base-64.